nRF24/RF24Network/docs/tuning.md

 - Children of master are `01`, `02`, `03`, `04`, `05`
 - Children of `01` are `011`, `021`, `031`, `041`, `051`

+## Multicast

+Multicast is enabled by default, which limits the master node to 5 child pipes and other nodes to 4.
+Nodes are arranged in multicast 'levels' with the master node being level 0, nodes 01-05 are level 1, nodes n1-n5 are level 2, and so on.
+The multicast level of each node can be configured as desired by the user, or multicast can be disabled by editing RF24Network_config.h.
+For example, if all nodes are in range of the master node, all nodes can be configured to use multicast level 1, allowing the master node to contact all of them by sending a single payload.
+Multicasting is also used by the RF24Mesh layer for dynamic addressing requests.

 ## Routing